werf/werf/docs/pages/reference/deploy/chart_configuration.md

 ### The `werf_container_image` template

-This replaced the werf `dimg` template that was previously used in outdated versions.
+This replaced the werf `image` template that was previously used in outdated versions.
 The template generates `image` and `imagePullPolicy` keys for the pod container.

 A specific feature of the template is that `imagePullPolicy` is generated based on the `.Values.global.werf.is_branch` value, if tags are used, `imagePullPolicy: Always` is not set.